-- Complete 27 units of research. - Complete at least 108 units of advanced courses, arranged in conference with his or her adviser and approved by the faculty in civil engineering. - Pass an additional 27 units of course work in advanced mathematics, such as AM 125abc or a substitute acceptable to the faculty in civil engineering. - Pass a two-part oral candidacy examination in the second academic year of graduate residence at the Institute.
+- Complete 27 units of research. - Complete at least 108 units of advanced courses, arranged in conference with his or her adviser and approved by the faculty in civil engineering. - Pass with a grade of at least C an additional 27 units of course work in advanced mathematics, such as AM 125 abc or a substitute acceptable to the faculty in civil engineering. - Pass a two-part oral candidacy examination in the second academic year of graduate residence at the Institute.

 Thesis and Final Examination.
 A final oral examination will be given after the thesis has been formally completed.
-Copies of the completed thesis must be provided to the examining committee two weeks prior to the examination.
+Copies of the completed thesis must be provided to the examining committee at least two weeks prior to the examination.
 This thesis examination will be a defense of the doctoral thesis and a test of the candidate's knowledge in his or her specialized field of research.